olivierfriard/BORIS-App/README.rst

 This release is an alpha version. **USE IT ONLY FOR TESTING** and reporting bug and suggestions.

-It requires the **Kivy launcher** app (https://play.google.com/store/apps/details?id=org.kivy.pygame&hl=en)

 It was tested on Android (v.
-6) and require Android 2.2+.
+8.1).

 Legal
 =========================

-Copyright 2017-2018 Olivier Friard - Marco Gamba
+Copyright 2017-2023 Olivier Friard - Marco Gamba

 **BORIS App** is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by